patchew-project/qemu/docs/tools/qemu-pr-helper.rst

-and ``scsi-generic`` support passing guest persistent reservation requests to a privileged external helper program. :program:`qemu-pr-helper` is that external helper; it creates a socket which QEMU can connect to to communicate with it.
+and ``scsi-generic`` support passing guest persistent reservation requests to a privileged external helper program. :program:`qemu-pr-helper` is that external helper; it creates a socket which QEMU can connect to communicate with it.

 If you want to run VMs in a setup like this, this helper should be started as a system service, and you should read the QEMU manual